monk-io/docs/docs/gui/repo-import.md

 title: Adding Your Own Services
 ---

 A PostgreSQL database is not that useful by itself.
-With Monk you can add your services straight from GitHub - Monk converts your app into a private Kit and takes care of building it for you using Buildpacks.
-If you already have an app running on Heroku, Railway or other PaaS providers you can spin it up with Monk by just adding your existing repo.
+With MonkOS you can add your services straight from GitHub - MonkOS converts your app into a private Kit and takes care of building it for you using Buildpacks.
+If you already have an app running on Heroku, Railway or other PaaS providers you can spin it up with MonkOS by just adding your existing repo.

 Click ![(plus)](https://monk-io.atlassian.net/wiki/s/481958474/6452/fd6418f9b90c3778951784f56d6337a7b98af733/_/images/icons/emoticons/add.png) and select **Add kit** just like before.